H&B Marketplace and Delivery by Seller (DBS)

 The Delivery Trap: Users expected a single £25 free delivery threshold, not per seller.

-The Journey Wall: Users struggled to distinguish "collection" vs. "delivery" for mixed items.
+The Journey Confusion: Users struggled to distinguish "collection" vs. "delivery" for mixed items.

 SOLUTION